zpieslak/exiftool-aws-lambda/README.md

     docker compose --env-file .docker.env -f docker-compose.yml up --build --force-recreate layer

-Please note that all environment variables are stored in `.docker.env` in order to adjust `perl` or `exiftool` version it needs to be changed there.
+Please note that all environment variables are stored in `.docker.env`.
+In order to adjust `perl` or `exiftool` version it needs to be changed there.
 After docker image is build it copies `exiftool.zip` to layer directory.

 Once we have layer generated, we can run tests.
 This also happens via docker to mimic the AWS Lambda environment.